Hexagram

 The hexagram is part of an infinite series of shapes which are compounds of two n-dimensional simplices.
 In three dimensions, the analogous compound is the stellated octahedron, and in four dimensions the compound of two 5-cells is obtained.

-It has been historically used in religious and cultural contexts and as decorative motifs.
+It has been historically used in various religious and cultural contexts and as decorative motifs.
 The symbol was used as a decorative motif in medieval Christian churches and Jewish synagogues.
-The hexagram is thought to have originated in Buddhism and was also used by Hindus before it appeared in Judaism.
-In Judaism it was first used by King David 885BCE and was later adopted by Muslims as a mystic symbol by Muslims in the medieval period, known as the Seal of Solomon, depicted as either a hexagram or pentagram.
+In the medieval period, a Muslim mystical symbol known as the Seal of Solomon was depicted as either a hexagram or a pentagram.

 Group theory

 In mathematics, the root system for the simple Lie group G2 is in the form of a hexagram, with six long roots and six short roots.

 Construction by compass and a straight edge

 A six-pointed star, like a regular hexagon, can be created using a compass and a straight edge: